 - Relationship status and whether or not they have kids

 - Their goals and motivations

 - Their key challenges

-- The social circles or groups they hang out in
+- The social circles or groups they hang out with

-Include as much or as little information as necessary to create an accurate persona for the audience you are targeting.
-Some things will not be relevant but creating a clear picture helps you appeal to those people.
+Include as much or as little information as necessary to construct an accurate persona for the audience you’re targeting for webinar registrations.
+Some things will be irrelevant, but capturing a clear image helps you produce a valuable webinar for your target audience.

-Once you have identified your webinar goals and ideal webinar audience, you can craft better messaging to attract that audience.
-A key part of any webinar marketing strategy is to have an optimized landing page.
-This is where you will drive traffic, offer information about your webinar, and encourage people to sign up.
+Once you’ve identified your webinar goals and ideal webinar audience, you can craft messaging that resonates with your audience.
+There are many channels discussed in the webinar marketing examples you’ll find, but an optimized landing page is a key component to any successful strategy that is often neglected.
+This is where you’ll drive traffic, offer information about your webinar, and encourage people to register.

 Appealing to your audience

-Conversion optimization experts often look to psychological principles to help optimize web pages.
-Basically, the idea is that you use the sorts of language, positioning, and message types that are geared to elicit action from your target audience.
+Conversion optimization experts often turn to psychological principles to help optimize web pages.
+Basically, the idea is that you use language, positioning, and message types intended to elicit action from your target audience.

 - Pain-pleasure - People have a basic instinct to seek pleasure and avoid pain.
 This heavily influences decision-making.
 On your landing page, you might directly address a source of pain for your target audience and provide a solution to alleviate that pain.

 - Loss aversion - Humans are more motivated to avoid a loss than to pursue a gain.
 FOMO (Fear of Missing Out) is a manifestation of this and can be an effective element on your landing page.
 For example, you could induce urgency by announcing that spots are limited or by featuring a countdown clock after which there will be no more registrations.